-Chris Coleman, PT, St. Elizabeth Sports Medicine explains, “Most shoulder injuries come from overuse in sports with a lot of overhead movement, such as baseball, volleyball, tennis, and swimming.”
+David Stepner, PT, St. Elizabeth Burlington explains, “Typically, shoulder injuries come from overuse in sports with a lot of overhead movement, such as baseball, volleyball, tennis, and swimming.
+However, usual tasks performed everyday such as yard work, housecleaning, and home maintenance when done repetitively or with too much weight, can also be the cause of overuse injuries of the shoulder.”

 The most common shoulder injury from overuse is rotator cuff tendonitis.
 Rotator cuff tendonitis affects the tendons and muscles that move your shoulder joint.
 If you have tendonitis, your tendons are inflamed or irritated.
-Rotator cuff tendinitis is sometimes called impingement syndrome because it impinges on your ability to rotate your shoulder.
+Rotator cuff tendinitis is sometimes called impingement syndrome because as the rotator cuff is damaged, it causes an abnormal motion of the shoulder joint.
+This motion causes the upper arm bone (humerus) to bump into the top of the shoulder blade (scapula) and impinging motion giving rise to pain.

 Recognizing a shoulder injury